 How likely is it that you would recommend [brand] to a friend or colleague?

 …is the closest you can get to measure customer loyalty.
-Higher NPS score equals higher loyalty from customers which is (through research) connected with word of mouth and other factors driving growth.
+A higher NPS equals higher loyalty from customers which is (through research) connected with word-of-mouth and other factors driving growth.
 So the final connection states that:

-Let us move on to CNPS (Candidate net promoter score) and with the experiences, I have as a founder of Trustcruit-A feedback and analytics tool that measures the candidate experience automatically.
-I will try to give you the full picture of what CNPS is and how to use it? (as the headline promises😉)
+Let us move on to CNPS (Candidate Net Promoter Score) and with the experiences, I have as a founder of Trustcruit (a feedback and analytics tool that automatically measures candidate experience and CNPS).
+I will try to give you the full picture of what CNPS is and how to use it? (as the headline promises 😉)

 What is CNPS?

-CNPS is a numerical measure ranging from -100 to +100 and is calculated with the candidate's answers on a 0–10 scale, from the ”How likely…” question, explained above.
+Candidate Net Promoter Score is a numerical measure ranging from -100 to +100 and is calculated with the candidate's answers on a 0–10 scale to the question ”How likely…” question, explained above.

 How is CNPS calculated?

-CNPS is calculated by dividing the 0–10 answers from the candidates in three groups;
+CNPS is calculated by dividing the 0–10 answers from the candidates into three groups;

 - 0–6 are called Detractors ☹️

 Now you need the percentage of the groups to calculate your CNPS(which shall always be 100% when summed).
 An example would be 15% Detractors, 35% Passives, and 50% Promoters.
 Let’s ignore the passives and calculate: Promoters minus (-) Detractors